+Skin is everything!
 No one will argue that having eczema is in no way near as wrong as having cancer.
 The latter is clearly life-threatening and is one of the worst pieces of news you can be given.

 However, eczema makes people feel self-conscious about their appearance and how others might perceive them because of their skin condition.
 It’s clear for everyone to see, you have read, dry and often bloody skin due to scratching.
 It makes people think that it can spread to them even though it cannot.

 It can also make it seem as if you are unhygienic when this is not right either.
 If you have widespread eczema and are in a dire state of irritation, you are probably showering or bathing too much.

 Loose and soft

 Firstly, cover-up until you have a lid on the scratching.
 You don’t want to expose dry skin to the sun or air because the moisture will eventually be sapped away, causing your skin to crack causing it to become irritated.

 Avoid wearing jeans even if they are baggy as denim is a coarse material and will often be uncomfortable to tender, raw, or bleeding skin.
 Jeans also tend to spread your moisturizer around because denim isn’t very absorbent compared to cotton.

 Express your anxiety

 However, you might find that joining an Inspire Psoriasis support group will help you more as you talk to other people with a similar skin condition.
 You’ll find new ways to cope, different tips and tricks to make your skin less irritable with clothes.

 Talk about your social anxiety due to eczema and how you can avoid feeling wrong about your body image.
 Many people in your position and others have climbed out of that negative space.

-Any visible skin condition and looks abnormal makes us feel quite self-conscious in front of other people.
+Any visible skin condition that looks abnormal makes us feel quite self-conscious in front of other people.
 We tend to cover up but not in the right kinds of clothes.
 Avoid denim if you can, and stick to soft and loose clothing until your irritation is under control.